abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 - Content follows task-specific guidelines
 - Document is complete and ready for use by other team members
 - Format is consistent and professional
+- TODOs are properly managed and user feedback is incorporated
+- Strategy is verified and approved by user before completion

+---
+- Do not add logic, assumptions, or modifications not specified in the strategy
+- Do not attempt meaningful implementation of TODO-blocked test cases